 An interdisciplinary, hands-on approach to learning is fundamental to Waldorf Grade Schools.
 For example, our second-graders may plant a vegetable garden on a local farm.
 In third grade, they harvest, prepare, cook and sell their products.
 In the process, they are introduced to the natural sciences, measurement, time and money.
 Academic studies come alive through such practical experiences.
 In all grades the children create their own illustrated books to demonstrate what they learn.
 These may be filled with the four mathematical processes, fables from a myriad of cultures, workings of clocks and calendars, poetry or diagrams.
-Students compose descriptions which are both poetic and scientifically accurate.
+Students compose descriptions that are both poetic and scientifically accurate.
 The process of learning is always active and creative, consistently enhanced by art, music and body movement to engage the children’s entire being.

-The Waldorf Grade School offers a classic education that is richly imbued with the arts.
+The Waldorf Grade School offers a classical education that is richly imbued with the arts.
 Waldorf education is a carefully structured system, nurturing creativity within the context of intellectual competence and disciplined exploration.
 Waldorf teachers craft their lessons to work with every learning style; kinesthetic, auditory, and visual, thus enabling every student to shine.
 Our flexible program meets the needs of individual students as they meld into cooperative class groups, advancing together through expanding realms of information and accomplishment.

 Curriculum Overview | Main Lessons